nrdvana/userp/doc/protocol.md

 Universal Serialization Protocol
 ================================

-Userp is a "wire protocol" for efficiently exchanging data.
-It serves a similar purpose to ASN.1 or Google Protocol Buffers, though the design is meant to be more usable for ad-hoc purposes like JSON or YAML without needing a full type specification pre-processed by a compiler.
+Userp is a "wire protocol" for efficiently exchanging data, similar in purpose to ASN.1, CBOR, or Google Protocol Buffers.
+The primary design goal is to allow the writer to embed type definitions within the data such that the data can be written compactly and efficiently, while still allowing any reader to decode the data without any prior knowledge of the schema.
+This allows performance equal or better than ASN.1 or Protocol Buffers, while allowing the flexibility of CBOR or JSON, and potentially as much utility for type introspection as Json Schema.

-The primary design is for streaming data with no pre-defined schema, though the protocol is built in such a way that it could be used in many different ways, such as storing protocol fragments in a database or exchanging protocol fragments that depend on pre-negotiated metadata shared between writer and reader.
+The Userp library is also meant to be a data-coding toolkit rather than just a reader/writer of streams.
+While the normal protocol is a self-contained stream of metadata and blocks of data, you could also store protocol fragments in a database or exchange protocol fragments over UDP that depend on pre-negotiated metadata shared between writer and reader.

 Userp contains many design considerations to make it suitable for any of the following:

-  * Storage of large data packed tightly
+  * Small / Tightly packed data
+  * Massive data (the protocol has no upper limits)
-  * Storage of data aligned for fast access
+  * Data aligned for fast access
-  * Storage of data that matches "C" language structs
+  * Data that matches the memory layout of "C" language structs
   * Encoding and decoding in constrained environments, like Microcontrollers
   * Zero-copy exchange of data (memory mapping)
-  * Efficiently storing data with repetitive string content
+  * Efficiently storing data with repetitive content
   * Types that can translate to and from other popular formats like JSON

 In other words, Userp is equally usable for microcontroller bus messages, audio/video container